-The glass used in the manufacture of the heat-insulation window pane packages for QFORT windows is made in the most modern factories by Saint-Gobain (France) and Guardian (USA).
+The glass used in the manufacture of the heat-insulation window pane packages for QFORT windows is made in the most modern factories by Saint-Gobain (France).

 SuperLowE glass is characterised by super-low emissivity, which helps to reduce heat loss through the windows during the cold season.